tomklecha/WeatherApp/README.md

  - all fetch data provided by Retrofit, including fetching icon
  - MVP archtecture

+[June 2020]
+- holding instance of recycler adapter
+- erased not used code
+- app works within simple query of city and keeping instance after restart

 TODO:
 - JUnit tests
-- holding instance of recycler adapter
+- Update feature for loading first fetch
+- Edit UI in landscape - not visible weather icon